unboxed/unboxed.co/source/blog/2018-09-28-unboxed-links-roundup-for-w-c-24th-of-september-2018.html.markdown

 a "C" shape.
 No one wants that.
 Our neck can become displaced forward in this position and results in us getting more and more tired when we attempt to keep it upright.
-While it's important that we focus on taking breaks and move around from time to tiem, we can also make sure that our posture protects our back.
+While it's important that we focus on taking breaks and move around from time to time, we can also make sure that our posture protects our back.
 This articles recommends some baby steps we can take to become more aware of how we're sitting and improve our posture.